MicrosoftDocs/memdocs/memdocs/intune/developer/reports-changelog.md

 - The entity, [**IntuneManagementExtension**](reports-ref-intunemanagementextension.md), added. **IntuneManagementExtension** contains entities for mobile devices that track information such as version and installation status.

 ## Next steps
-- Learn [what’s new each week in Intune](../fundamentals/whats-new.md).
+- Learn [what's new each week in Intune](../fundamentals/whats-new.md).
 You can also find out about upcoming changes, important notices about the service, and information about past releases.
 - Read the [Microsoft Intune Blog](https://go.microsoft.com/fwlink/?LinkID=273882).